F-Stack/f-stack/dpdk/doc/guides/nics/bnxt.rst

 RX Requirements for Vector Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Vector mode receive will be enabled if the following constrainsts are met:
+Vector mode receive will be enabled if the following constraints are met:
    * Packets must fit within a single mbuf (no scatter RX).
    * LRO offload must be disabled.

 TX Requirements for Vector Mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Vector mode transmit will be enabled if the following constrainsts are met:
+Vector mode transmit will be enabled if the following constraints are met:
    * Packets must be contained within a single mbuf (no gather TX).
    * All transmit offloads other than VLAN insertion must be disabled.